-When the Scatter Edge Trimming shader is not used:
+When the Edge Trimming shader is not used:

-Each model is scattered the same way as when that Scatter Edge Trimming shader is not used (its pivot is placed within the boundaries of the distribute-on object), but when it's in use, the sub-mesh elements (individual flowers) are only growing inside this boundary of the distribute-on surface.
+Each model is scattered the same way as when the Edge Trimming shader is not used (its pivot is placed within the boundaries of the distribute-on object), but when this shader is in use, the sub-mesh elements (individual flowers) are only growing inside this boundary of the distribute-on surface.

 The area to consider for trimming can be specified using:

 - The distribute-on object itself.

 - Include splines.